dothemath-se/dothemath-app-frontend/README.md

 ## Prerequisites

-- An editor of choice
-  - We use VS Code
 - Some means to convert SASS into CSS
   - We use the following VS Code plugins
     - [Sass](https://marketplace.visualstudio.com/items?itemName=Syler.sass-indented)